Public Facilities Privacy & Security Act: Visual and literary arts

 Author and poet Sherman Alexie canceled a book talk in Asheville because of House Bill 2.
 Author David Sedaris decided not to cancel a sold-out event of over 1,000 people at the University of North Carolina at Wilmington, instead deciding to donate the proceeds to Equality NC.

 Eric Shiner, director of The Andy Warhol Museum, canceled a lecture he was scheduled to give to a Master of Fine Arts class at the University of North Carolina at Chapel Hill, saying he regretted having to cancel but could not go as a director of a museum who represents an iconic gay artist.

 Legal challenges

 NC Attorney General does not defend the bill

 North Carolina Attorney General and Democratic gubernatorial candidate Roy Cooper said that House Bill 2 was unconstitutional and that he would not defend it in court, but would defend state agencies against it.
 McCrory criticized his decision.
-However, Cooper has been accused of opportunism for having used HB2 and the corporate boycott surrounding it as leverage to boost his bid for governor against the then incumbent Governor McCrory.
+However, Cooper was accused of opportunism for using HB2 and the corporate boycott surrounding it as leverage to boost his bid for governor against the then-incumbent Governor McCrory.